 Staff also receive training in Trauma-informed Care.

 Bridging the Gap is a self- referral program.
-Individuals must contact the program directly via phone, to initiate a referral and complete a phone intake with the Intake Worker.
+Individuals must contact the program directly, via phone, in order to initiate a referral and complete an intake.

 Program business hours are Monday to Friday 8:30-4:30 pm, except on holidays.

 Suite 420, 1509 Centre Street SW, Calgary, Alberta T2G 2E6

 The office location is downtown Calgary, near public transportation, and paid parking is available in the surrounding area.
 If there are financial barriers, contact the program.